PART 4: FLIGHT ATTENDANCE

 Carrie looked away.
-“No. I-I’m not so sure about that,” she admitted, biting her lip.
-“Somehow… mama wasn’t what I expected.
+“No. I’m not so sure about that,” she admitted, biting her lip.
+“Somehow… my mom wasn’t what I expected.
 She seemed more driven.
 More severe, even.”
 Carrie slumped.
 “That’s not how I remember her.”

 “Oh.
 Well, you were only three.
 Maybe she acted differently at home.”

 “Maybe.”
 There was a rather long pause, as Carrie wrestled to get the next few words out.
 “Thank you, Frank.
 I guess I couldn’t have faced her alone after all.”